heidelpay/php-api/README.md

 This is the php payment api for heidelpay.
 The library will help you to easily integrate heidelpay into your application.

+> **ATTENTION: This package is abandoned and replaced by [heidelpay/php-payment-api package.](https://packagist.org/packages/heidelpay/php-payment-api)**

 ## Currently supported payment methods: